seattletimes/police-killings/src/story.md

 To authoritatively examine the issue in Washington, The Times used public-records requests, death certificates, interviews and other research to collect, measure and analyze a decade of killings by police in the state's 39 counties.

 The numbers of people killed by police from 2005 to 2009 averaged 16 deaths per year.
 From 2010 to 2014, it averaged 27 per year.

+With these questions, explore the data behind the 212 deaths:

 <div class="by-the-numbers">
   <!-- Weapons -->